MubtasimFuad10/MubtasimFuad10/README.md

 ### 💼  Things that I'm currently working on:
 * Working on my project
-* Learning Front-End Web:computer: Development
 * Advancing my Python skills:snake:
-* Working on my Thesis on Natural Language Processing and Deep Learning
+* Working on my Research on Generative AI, LLMs and NLP
 * 🔜